-Setting up an autism classroom can be a huge challenge.
+Autism classroom setup can be a huge challenge.
 Sometimes, a classroom is specifically for students with autism.
 Other times, students with autism are being educated in a special education classroom with students with other needs.
 Many times, they are participating in general education classrooms.
 Regardless of the type of classroom, if it will work for students with autism, it will probably work for most of your students.

 There is no "set it and forget it" in setting up a special education classroom. #autismclassroom

-One of the challenges of setting up an autism classroom is that it is different every year.
-How the class is set up depends completely on the needs of the students in the class.
+One of the challenges of autism classroom setup is that it is different every year.
+How you setup the class depends completely on the needs of the students in the class.
 So, there is no "set it and forget it" model of setting up classrooms.
-However, there are some general principles and processes that I can help with to make it easier.
+However, I can help with some general principles and processes to make it easier.

 In this series of posts, I'm going to walk you through the process I use for autism classroom setup.
 During the walk, I'll point you to some posts and resources to help.

 STEPS OF Autism Classroom Setup

 My classroom setup process consists of 5 major steps.
 Therefore, each post is going to focus on a different step and I'll tie them back together here.
 Here are the steps I'm going to focus on: